Cellphone overage charges

-Overage charges are incurred when a mobile phone (cellphone) is used for more time than the quota fixed under a post-payment plan.
+Overage charges are incurred when a mobile phone (cellphone) is used for more time than the quota fixed under a post-paid plan.

 Payment plans and overage charges

 Billing for mobile phones can take the form of either a pre-paid plan or a post-paid plan.
 In a pre-paid plan, the cell phone user pays for the minutes before using them.
 This kind of plan is popular in many Asian, South American, and some European countries.

 In post-paid plans, the cell phone user pays at the end of the month for the minutes used during that month.
-Post-paid plans are common in North America and are catching up in other countries.
+Post-paid plans are common in North America.
 The cell phone providers (that is, the wireless carriers) typically charge a monthly fee for the post-paid plans.
 In turn, users get a monthly quota of minutes.
 When a user goes over the minutes allowed under the particular post-paid cell phone plan, they are charged separately for the extra minutes.
 In North America, this fee for the extra minutes is called overage fees or overage charges.

 For example, suppose that a mobile phone user signs up for a post-paid cell phone plan that costs $40 per month and is allowed a quota of 700 minutes under that plan.
 If this user were to end up using 750 minutes in a month, then they would be charged an overage fee for the extra 50 minutes.

 Mobile networks may offer the ability to check how much of a quota has been used, or users may sign up to third-party monitoring services.
 Overage charges are being phased out by some major providers.